-Medication Therapy Management (MTM) at University Health helps patients with multiple chronic conditions manage their medication programs.
-We aim to enhance your comfort and safety by reducing the possibility for drug-related complications.
+Medication Therapy Management at University Health helps patients with multiple chronic conditions manage their medications.
+We aim to increase your comfort and safety by reducing the possibility for drug-related complications.

 What Medication Therapy Management Can Do for You

-If you are a qualifying patient, we will reach out to you to discuss your medication regimen.
+If you qualify, we will reach out to you to discuss your medication plan.
 We’ll answer your questions and provide information that can help you better understand your medications.
 Often, we provide these services by phone.
-You also can schedule an appointment for an in-person consultation.
+You can also schedule an in-person appointment.

 Medication Therapy Management includes a one-on-one meeting with a pharmacist to: